sammajayi/Seed_Vault/README.md

 **Built for Celo • Making DeFi accessible to everyone**

-*© 2025 Attestify.
+*© 2025 Seed Vault.
 All rights reserved.*